 If your company requires shipping organic peroxides overseas, it is critical that you transport them in the proper containers.
 Organic peroxides can be extremely dangerous to transport, and you don’t want to take any chances with the shipping containers you use to get them where they need to be for a variety of reasons.

 Organic peroxides are carbon compounds with two linked oxygen items (peroxy group).
 Because of the high level of oxygen, organic peroxides can create a substantial fire and explosion risk.
 Organic peroxides are chemicals that are found in a wide range of industries, especially the plastic and rubber industries.
-They can serve as accelerators, curing agents, hardeners, catalysts and for a variety of other useful purposes.
+They can act as accelerators, curing agents, hardeners and catalysts and serve a variety of other useful purposes.
 While they are typically found in solid form as a powder, they can sometimes come as liquids or pastes, as well.

 Common Organic Peroxides

 Some of the most common class 5.2 organic peroxides you will need specialized containers to transport include:

 - Tert-Butyl peroxy isobutyrate: Used as a polymerization catalyst, this organic peroxide is highly sensitive to increases in temperature and is usually stored in a benzene slurry.
 It is extremely volatile and will explode violently if rapidly heated.

 - Diisopropyl peroxydicarbonate: Another polymerization catalyst, this chemical is a white, solid substance with an unpleasant odor that is typically shipped in dry ice to stabilize it.
 It can spontaneously decompose at room temperature, releasing corrosive and flammable products.

 - Methyl ethyl ketone peroxide: A liquid organic peroxide, this chemical is used as a crosslinking catalyst and is both explosive and toxic.

 Klinge Dual Refrigerated Containers for Safer Organic Peroxide Transportation